Warning: This blog intends to express how gender norms influence food choice, not to portray gender as binary. Apologies for the gender stereotyping!

 It seems to me that categorising food by gender stereotypes is unhealthy for both men and women; that without this conformity, women would be less afraid to enjoy food and men more receptive to embrace a wider variety of foods, such as vegetables.
 This would enable men to recognise that eating a salad won’t threaten their manliness (when it may actually enhance their virility).
 And that a woman can sink her teeth into a burger, as she too needs protein and iron to sustain energy.

 I believe without gender stereotyping all people would be in a better position to eat in a way that they enjoy, that feels good for them, and that creates nutritional balance.
-This would require breaking down our gender stereotypes at a society level.
+This would require breaking down our gender stereotypes at a societal level.
 However, noticing this and then choosing to ignore it by listening to your own body and eat intuitively is a great place to start.

 - Thomas M.A.
 Are vegans the same as vegetarians?
 The effect of diet on perceptions of masculinity.
 Appetite, 2016.
 97: 79-86.